Cume do Avia

 Cume do Avia Wines

 The Colarte clan – headed by Diego, with brother Álvaro and cousins Fito and Anxo as partners in crime – started Cume do Avia in 2005 in Eira dos Mouros, the hamlet their ancestors abandoned in 1942.
 On a hill (‘Cume’), overlooking river Avia, they restored what was effectively nothing more than a ruin and piece of abandoned land.
-With a loan to buy machinery and little winemaking knowledge, they forged a risk and passionate partnership that would forever change their lives – and the destiny of that abandoned land.
+With a loan to buy machinery and little winemaking knowledge, they forged a risky and passionate partnership that would forever change their lives – and the destiny of that abandoned land.

 They replanted their first vines in 2008 and had their first productive harvest four years later, in 2012.
 With a focus exclusively on the local grapes, they work with the renowned whites (namely Albariño, Treixadura, Loureira and Caiño Branco) but also with the less known indigenous reds – Sousón, Caiño Longo, Brancellao and Ferrón.
 They have indeed gained a solid reputation for the precision and expressiveness of their reds, some of which are in sharp decline in the region and risk extinction.

 The first years of the venture were hard and nearly led to the group’s financial collapse.
 But Diego stood firm and, while his brother and cousins took other jobs to support their families, he remained determined to make Cume do Avia his full-time commitment.
-Their luck turned in 2017 when the wines turned heads among American sommeliers and press.
+Their luck changed in 2017 when the wines turned heads among American sommeliers and press.
 Cume do Avia gained international recognition, wide acclaim and – at last – the commercial success that allowed Diego and his partners to expand their plantings and range.

 The determination, perseverance and commitment of the Colarte clan: it is this energy that forms the fundamental character of each of their wines.